compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES
 ==========
-- Help sections in assignments and in plugin administration are linked to Compilatio helpcenter at support.compilatio.net.
-- Loading time is reduced in assignments.
-- A progress bar is displayed when clicking on the 'Refresh the informations' button in assignments.
+- Improve documents management to avoid duplicates in Compilatio database.
+  => In assigns, "Maximum number of uploaded files" MUST be set to 1 to allow duplicates management.
+- Teachers can directly index/de-index documents by clicking on the document database icon.
+- Document database icon is no more visible for students
+- Behaviour fixed in forums: each post is analysed when Compilatio is enabled in forum activity.

 QUICK INSTALL
 ================